rschlaikjer/mangetsu/README.md

 sudo apt install -y build-essential cmake zlib1g-dev libssl-dev
 ```

-If you also with to build the graphical tools, you will need some additional
+If you also wish to build the graphical tools, you will need some additional
 dependencies

 ```bash